TreacherousDev/Treacherous/README.md

 N(down) = {down}
 O(down) = up

-{left, right, down} --> ( {left} | {right, left} ) + ( {up} | (up, down} )
+{left, right, down} --> ( {left} | {right, left} ) at position right from R    +    ( {up} | (up, down} ) at position down from R
 ```
 The automaton will continue transitioning unitll there are no more transitions left to occur.
 An end state is determined if a room R produced is one of 4 primary directions {up, right, down, left}, as it means that it has only a branch to its parent and cannot produce more branches, according to rule 4.

 # Automata Sequence
 ## Design Architecture
-To avoid collision conflict, it is crucial thar the tree automaton produces new rooms in a single thread.
+To avoid collision conflict, it is crucial that room production is done one a single thread.
 That is, there must only be one active room transitioning at any given time, and transition calculation and execution must be done completely before selecting another room to activate.
 To ensure a fair growth pattern, producton of new rooms must be done in a breadth first manner.
 That is, we select active rooms by batch, and we set the newly produced rooms from the current batch as the next batch.
 We only move to the next batch after we are done iterating through all rooms in the current batch.

 ## Syntax Implementation